kormixensnik34/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, identify the most important tasks and focus on them first.
 Then, break down larger projects into smaller, manageable tasks.
 By doing this, you can better track your progress and make adjustments as needed.

 Remember to take breaks throughout the day to avoid burnout and maintain your focus.
 Use tools like task managers, calendars, or lists to keep track of your tasks for the week or day.
 These tools can help ensure that you don't forget anything and that your workload is balanced.
 Finally, don’t be afraid to ask for help or advice from others in the industry.
 There is always someone willing to share their knowledge and experience, which can be invaluable in improving your own skills and understanding.

+# 2024-01-07
+- Today's programming wisdom: "Simplicity is the ultimate sophistication.
+In software engineering, strive for clarity and maintainability in your code.
+Write code that is easy to understand and debug, not just by you but also by others who may read or modify it in the future.
+Remember that complex systems evolve from simple, well-designed components.
+Always aim to eliminate unnecessary complexity, refactor regularly, and invest in automated testing to ensure your codebase stays robust as it grows."

+In essence, keep it simple, clear, and testable—this is the hallmark of a skilled programmer.